And Now His Watch Is Ended: In the North

 Bran dreams of chasing the three-eyed raven through the woods with Jojen, and climbs a tree in pursuit of the raven, but falls when Catelyn appears.

-Arriving at what he believes is Deepwood Motte, Theon explains to his rescuer that he never killed the Stark boys, having Dagmer Cleftjaw burn two orphans instead, and reveals his remorse, declaring Eddard Stark was his true father.
+Arriving at what he believes is Deepwood Motte, Theon explains to his rescuer that he never killed the Stark boys, having Dagmer Cleftjaw burn two orphans instead, and reveals his remorse, declaring his "real father (Eddard Stark) lost his head at King's Landing".
 Theon then realises he has been taken back to the dungeon from which he escaped and is subdued by the guards, to the boy's amusement.

 Beyond the Wall

 Rast declares the Night's Watch cannot trust Craster, and Sam and Gilly discuss her newborn son.
 After a funeral for a fallen brother, Karl Tanner challenges Craster over their poor food, and Rast enrages Craster by mentioning his bastard parentage.
-Craster orders the Night's Watch out, but is goaded by Karl, who stabs Craster when he attacks.
+Craster orders the Night's Watch out, but is taunted by Karl, who fatally stabs Craster when he tries to attack.
 When Jeor intervenes, Rast kills him.
 As a fight erupts, Sam flees with Gilly and her son and Rast threatens to kill Sam, if he ever finds him.

 In Astapor

-Exchanging the Unsullied army for Daenerys's dragon, Kraznys continues to insult her in Valyrian.
-Daenerys, whose first language is Valyrian and has known Kraznys has been insulting her the entire time, orders her new army to kill all slavers and free every slave, and orders her dragon to kill Kraznys.
-After the battle, she offers the Unsullied the choice to leave or remain with her as free men; none choose to leave, and Daenerys and her army depart.
+Exchanging the Unsullied army for one of Daenerys's dragons, Kraznys continues to insult her in Valyrian.
+Daenerys, whose first language is Valyrian and has known Kraznys has been insulting her the entire time, orders her new army to sack Astapor, kill all slavers and free every slave, and orders her dragon to kill Kraznys.
+Afterwards, she offers the Unsullied the choice to leave or remain with her as free men; none choose to leave, and Daenerys and her army depart.